Table of Contents

 |Febrile illness||Decreased fluid intake after a fever often manifests as hard stools.|

-|Secondary constipation||Constipation secondary to an organic cause is seen only in about 10% of pediatric population.
-Refractory constipation, family history, associated symptoms may hint towards the diagnoses such as hypothyroidism and Hirschsprung’s disease.|
+|Secondary constipation||Constipation secondary to an organic cause is seen only in about 10% of children.
+Refractory constipation, family history, and associated symptoms may point toward diagnoses such as hypothyroidism or Hirschsprung’s disease.|

-|Stool withholding behavior||Pain defecation in childhood may lead to reflex stool withholding behavior, which engulfs the child in a vicious cycle of passage of more hard stools and more pain.
-Adequate treatment of the original trigger alleviates this behavior.|
+|Stool-withholding behavior||Pain upon defecation in childhood may lead to reflex stool-withholding behavior, resulting in a vicious cycle of more hard stools and more pain.
+Adequate treatment of the original cause alleviates this behavior.|

 |Delayed passage of meconium||Mouth ulcers, cough||Cystic fibrosis|